Start planning your trip

 This article introduces ten vegetarian and vegan-friendly food products and where to purchase them, and tips on shopping.
 Ideal even for those with none or very limited kitchen access, it is possible for all to enjoy satisfying food with nutritious, flavorful options at the grocery store in Japan.

 *Vegan in this article is defined as food made without animals, including fish and seafood, or ingredients derived from animals, including fish and seafood, dairy products and eggs, as well as honey.
-White sugar processed via animal bone char may be included in some of the items listed below.
-Concerned consumers are encouraged to contact companies directly.
+White sugar processed via animal bone char may be included in some of the items listed below, and the secondary ingredients of emulsifiers may include dairy or animal-derived ingredients.
+Additionally, the manufacturing environment of each food item may include dairy or another animal-derived product.
+Ingredients and suppliers of processed foods are subject to change without notice.
+Those with lactose intolerance, food allergies, or sensitivities should contact companies directly to confirm before consuming.
 Also, please note that selection at supermarkets varies by season and location; the items listed in this article may not be available at the store you visit.

 Several brands of vegan ramen can be found at select supermarkets in Japan.
 Ramen makes an easy and quick meal, ideal for those with minimal kitchen space or cooking abilities.
 This is an especially convenient choice while traveling.
 To make a more balanced meal, be sure to add vegetables and a protein, like tofu or natto.